 A photo ID

-When you appoint a lawyer/representative on behalf of you, a scanned, signed copy is sufficient.
+When you appoint a lawyer/representative on your behalf, a scanned, signed copy is sufficient.
 For non-citizens of the EU (European Union), EEA (European Economic Area), or Switzerland it is a must to show their passport.
 For citizens of the EU, EEA, or Switzerland, it is possible to show their passport or citizen’s identity card.
-Sometimes, a birth certificate can be presented if the passport or a photo ID cannot be submitted.
+Sometimes, a birth certificate can be presented if the passport or photo ID cannot be submitted.